-CARE Ratings Limited (CARE Ratings) has reaffirmed the ratings assigned to the various instruments and bank facilities of Aavas Financiers Limited (AFL), deriving strength from its experienced management team and established track record of maintaining good asset quality with portfolio growth.
-Ratings also factor the company's strong capitalisation and comfortable liquidity profile with no negative cumulative mismatches across time buckets, per the asset liability maturity (ALM) statement on June 30, 2024.
+CARE Ratings Limited (CARE Ratings) has assigned the ratings to Non-Convertible Debentures and has reaffirmed the ratings assigned to the various instruments and bank facilities of Aavas Financiers Limited (AFL), deriving strength from its experienced management team and established track record of maintaining good asset quality with portfolio growth.
+Ratings also factor the company's strong capitalisation and comfortable liquidity profile with no negative cumulative mismatches across time buckets, per the asset liability maturity (ALM) statement on September 30, 2024.
 While reaffirming ratings, CARE Ratings has considered AFL's entire debt profile and its ability of raising funds from sources at competitive rates.